psons/tlog/docs/Tlog User Documentation.md

 3. Mark a few tasks in todo.md as complete or abandoned, and run tlog again.
-The completed and abandoned tasks will be removed from the source stories, and moved out of the task file and into the to the journal-yyyy-mm-dd.md file for the day (in the journal directory).
+The completed and abandoned tasks will be removed from the source stories, and moved out of the task file and into the to the resolved-yyyy-mm-dd.md file for the day (in the current journal directory).

 4. Add some tasks in todo.md. as in the *Simple Usage* section above and rerun tlog.
-Tasks will be moved to 'completed-journal-yyyy-mm-dd.md' as above.
+Tasks that contains x and a items will be moved to 'resolved-yyyy-mm-dd.md'.

-5. Temporary behavior:  new tasks up to maxTasks will flow into todo.txt Later behavior: count completed tasks and only pull a number of tasks for the day equaling globalMaxTasks (first hard coded, then configurable) minus the count of completed tasks.
+5. Temporary behavior:  new tasks up to maxTasks will flow into todo.txt Later behavior: count completed tasks and only pull a number of tasks for the day equaling globalMaxTasks (first hard coded, then configurable) minus the count of resolved tasks.

 _Should new tasks be pulled into the tasks file?
 No for now 2020-04-19_ _see todo: 2020-12-20 write_xa_

- - the completed and abandoned tasks will be moved off to the 'completed-journal-yyyy-mm-dd.md' file for the day.
+ - the completed and abandoned tasks will be moved off to the 'resolved-yyyy-mm-dd.md' file for the day.

 ##### Day 2
 1. Run tlog, and since no journal file exists, and no task file exists